fwsa-batch2/jerusheya.johnson__web_project/README.md

 * It stores the details entered and redirect to thankyou page

 ### Review page
+* Only logged in users can enter review page or it will throw an alert and redirect to login page.
 * After filling the requires details it will display the details in other page
 * Only alphabets are allowed in name and text area.
 * Name can be within 3 to 15 letters and the text area allows 3 to 225 letters.